bskaplou/qmk_companion_app/README.md

 # Unicode characters with fallback and Vial support

-Desktop component allows a wide rande of new features and unicode character is just a simple example.
+Desktop component allows a wide range of new features and unicode character is just a simple example.

 Qmk already has unicode support which is pretty complex to setup and system dependent. https://docs.qmk.fm/features/unicode